 Space HTTP API lets you programmatically access any of the Space modules: Chats, Team Directory, Projects, Documents, Packages, and so on.
 For details on performing particular API requests, refer to the API Reference or use the API Playground (see below).

 API Playground lets you:

 Create HTTP API requests for various tools and languages.

 Run the requests on behalf of Space accounts created by you.

-Enable the playground: On the navigation bar, click ... to expand the menu and choose HTTP API Playground.
+Enable the Extensions page: On the navigation bar, click ... to expand the menu and choose Extensions.

-On the navigation bar, click the HTTP API Playground icon.
+On the navigation bar, click Extensions and then select API Playground.

 Accessing the Space API

 Space API clients